-August 13: Remaining permits available (new)
+August 23: Remaining permits available

 If any permits remain after the hunt drawing, they will be available beginning Aug.
-13, 2020.
+23, 2021.
 Visit wildlife.utah.gov/waterfowl in early August to see purchase times and locations.

-New this year: If you obtain a swan permit that remains available after the hunt drawing, you will lose any preference points you've accrued.
+Reminder: If you obtain a swan permit that remains available after the hunt drawing, you will lose any preference points you've accrued.